 In April, 2013, Celsion discontinued enrollment of the ABLATE study pending the results of ongoing analysis of the HEAT study results.

 ThermoDox Plus HIFU

 Celsion is exploring ThermoDox in combination with high frequency ultrasound (HIFU) as a non-invasive treatment for a variety of cancers.
-The Company has established a joint research collaboration with Phillips Healthcare to evaluate ThermoDox plus HIFU in a clinical study in bone metastases, with pain palliation as the primary endpoint, and with the Focused Ultrasound Foundation, the Company is supporting preclinical studies exploring the use of ThermoDox® plus HIFU for the treatment of pancreatic cancer.
+With the Focused Ultrasound Foundation, the Company is supporting preclinical studies exploring the use of ThermoDox® plus HIFU for the treatment of pancreatic cancer.
 Most recently, Celsion announced a collaboration with the University of Oxford to begin a clinical study of ThermoDox® plus HIFU to treat metastatic liver cancer.